Szczytu/LoRa-sx1278-and-Raspberry-Pi-Pico/README.md

 # How to start an IoT system

-Start Visual Studio Code, and then open the folder - Raspberry Pi Pico W program - server Open the main.py file and ulora.py file to configure the LoRa sx1278 connection map with Raspberry Pi Pico W. In the main.py file in the “# Lora Parameters” section, set the RST (reset) pin, CS (chip select - NSS) pin, INT (interrupt eg. DIO0), set the appropriate frequency and the appropriate configuration of the SPIConfig class - to configure the SPI interface, enter the “ulora.py” library, then find the “class SPIConfig()” class.
-Configure the pins in the tuple according to the description, i.e. channel, sck, mosi, miso.
+Start **Visual Studio Code**, and then open the folder - **Raspberry Pi Pico W program - serwer**.

+Open the main.py file and ulora.py file to configure the LoRa sx1278 connection map with Raspberry Pi Pico W. In the main.py file in the **“# Lora Parameters”** section, set the **RST** (reset) pin, **CS** (chip select - NSS) pin, **INT** (interrupt eg. DIO0), set the appropriate frequency and the appropriate configuration of the SPIConfig class - to configure the SPI interface, enter the “ulora.py” library, then find the **“class SPIConfig()”** class.
+Configure the pins in the tuple according to the description, i.e. **channel, sck, mosi, miso**.

 The last step before running the program is to complete the SSID and PASSWORD in the function to connect to WiFi.
 > [!IMPORTANT]
 > When setting up the pins at the SPI interface, use the Raspberry Pi Pico pinout to use the appropriate pins (e.g. SPI0 sck should be connected to LoRa's sck, the NSS pin here is the CS pin)!